pivotal/blog/content/post/gporca-open-source.md

 # Where Is GPORCA Going?

-We plan to make GPORCA feature complete, matching PostgreSQL’s current support and beyond.
+GPORCA needs to become feature complete, matching PostgreSQL’s current support and beyond.
 Support for external parameters, cubes, multiple grouping sets, inverse distribution functions, ordered aggregates, and indexed expressions is all on the GPORCA roadmap.

 With parity and better performance for shorter running queries comes the ultimate goal of GPORCA.
 We hope one day, GPORCA is the defacto query optimizer in PostgreSQL.